Skip to main content

 Walkable, eclectic, gallery-and-restaurant dense

-Houston's most walkable neighborhood (Walk Score 86), home to the free Menil Collection and a remarkable stretch of independent restaurants — the best base if you want to explore without renting a car.
+Houston's most walkable neighborhood (Walk Score 86).
+Home to the free Menil Collection and a strong stretch of independent restaurants.
+The best base if you want to explore without renting a car.

 Museum District